Ferrite-FEM/Tensors.jl/docs/src/man/automatic_differentiation.md

 derivative of a function which is part of a larger function to be automatically differentiated.

-Another use case is when the analytical derivative can be computed more efficiently than the automatically differentiatiated derivative.
+Another use case is when the analytical derivative can be computed much more efficiently than the automatically differentiatiated derivative.

 ```@docs